Flag alerts from NC

 The VFW and Auxiliary's motto is "to honor the dead, by helping the living."
 To achieve this, we assist worthy comrades and their families in many ways, including the following:

-- We help families with getting the support and assistance they need - whether from the VA or from our members.
-We visit veterans at home, run errands, and assist financially when the need arises.
+- We help families with getting the support and assistance they need - whether from one of the may VA facilities that support veterans (cemeteries, housing, and many other services).
+We visit veterans at home, run errands, and assist financially) when the need arises.
 We are there in times of bereavement, illness, hard times - or even when just overwhelmed with the endless demands as a caregiver.
 If you are a caregiver for your veteran, check out the many types of support for Caregivers that we or the VA can help with at: VA Caregiver Support.

 - Our Military Assistance Program (MAP) provides services to our active duty military personnel, from providing Operation Uplink calling cards and online chat rooms so that troops can talk with their loved ones at home, to providing assistance to the families they leave behind through the Unmet Needs program.